Skip to content

 One of the most effective ways to set realistic expectations is to clearly define upfront both the scope of service and scope of the client relationship in an engagement letter.

 The scope of service: This clearly describes which services are included and which are not.
 Those services offered by the firm, but not included within the scope agreement, are out of scope.
 Those out-of-scope services are to be listed as additional fees.
-It is also critical to be clear about the payment schedule.
+It is also important to be clear about the payment schedule.

-The scope of the client relationship: This scope outlines how many meetings the firm has with the client each year, when those meetings take place, and what’s the best way to work together (i.e., portal, email, etc.).
+The scope of the client relationship: This scope outlines how many meetings the firm has with the client each year, when those meetings take place, and what the best way is to work together (i.e., portal, email, etc.).
 Also, don’t be afraid to let the client outline their expectations.
 Relationships are a two-way street, and when the expectations of both the firm and client are clearly understood, they are more likely to be followed.

 Unfortunately, clients will too often try to push the boundaries of the accountant/client relationship if the scope isn’t clearly defined upfront.
 This can be especially true during the busy tax season when client questions and concerns may be at their peak.
-When accountants find they are getting overloaded with work from a client, but are not being properly compensated, it is likely that a lack of client scope is to blame.
+When accountants find they are getting overloaded with work from a client, but are not being properly compensated, it could be that a lack of client scope is to blame.

 How should accountants communicate with clients?